Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 TER

-Popular international train routes in France
+What are the most popular international train routes in France?

 • The Eurostar from France to the UK (you can also catch the Eurostar to south of France)